robb/RBBAnimation/README.md

 The arguments of the block are the current position of the animation as well as its total duration.

-Most of the time, You will probably want to use the higher-level `RBBTweenAnimation`.
+Most of the time, you will probably want to use the higher-level `RBBTweenAnimation`.

 ## RBBSpringAnimation